 I didn’t realize how much my hearing loss was affecting the people around me

-Many people suffer from hearing loss…and we’re not just talking about the people whose ears are affected.
-Hearing loss affects friends, family, co-workers, business associates, and everyone a person with a hearing problem comes into contact with.
+Many people suffer from hearing loss each year and we’re not just talking about the people whose ears are affected.
+It affects friends, family, co-workers, business associates, and everyone a person with a hearing problem comes into contact with.

 That’s a lot of people!
 In fact, the latest available statistics show that over 10% of the U.S. population reports difficulty hearing!
 That’s more than 31 million people!
 As the Baby Boomer generation continues to age, that number promises to increase dramatically!